Gagniuc/ApacheBAS/bin/README.md

 ### 3. Restart Apache

-Open the XAMPP Control Panel and restart Apache.
+Open the XAMPP Control Panel and stop Apache, then start it again.

 ### 4. Create a BASIC web program